dillon-smith/Example-REST-Service/README.md

 2) GitHubClient
     1) Add retry implementation
     2) Switch from `RestTemplate` to `RestClient` for a fluent API.
-3) Generate DTOs from OpenAPI specification
+3) Generate base controller and DTOs from OpenAPI specification.
-4) Generate GitHub client model's from GitHub's API specification
+4) Generate GitHub client models from GitHub's API specification.